birc-stormtroopers/bit-manipulation/README.md

 [^1]: There might be flags set in a register to tell you if any set bits were shifted out, but unless you are writing machine code, you do not have access to this, so from a high-level programming perspective the bits are lost.

+[^2]: You have two zeros with floating point numbers, but the instructions that care for zero are not looking at floating point numbers so it isn't an issue there).

+[^3]: There is also a [one's-complement representation](https://en.wikipedia.org/wiki/Signed_number_representations#Ones'_complement) but no one uses it, to the best of my knowledge.